MohanasundaramMoorthy/afr-sdk/README.md

 `afr_llm` records the prompt hash, output content, and token usage. `afr_tool` records the tool name, input, and output.
 Async variants `afr_llm_async` and `afr_tool_async` are also available.

 ---
+proof is a cryptographically signed record of the full execution

 ## Security